 Areas of Expertiseadvocacy, public policy, community development, sustainability and social/environmental justice, organizational leadership/management

-Abigail received a B.A. in International Relations from the University of Pennsylvania and an M.Sc. in Political Theory from the London School of Economics and Political Science, Department of Government, and a Ph.D. in Leadership and Change from Antioch University.
+Abigail earned a B.A. in International Relations from the University of Pennsylvania and an M.Sc. in Political Theory from the London School of Economics and Political Science, Department of Government, and a Ph.D. in Leadership and Change from Antioch University.